PeculiarVentures/webcrypto.dev-examples/src/pdf/pdf_doc/README.md

 [@peculiarventures/pdf-doc](https://github.com/PeculiarVentures/pdf/pkgs/npm/pdf-doc) is a Typescript library for creating and working with a PDF files focused on signing, and encryption scenarios.

 **This library is not currently open sourced.
-It is available for commercial licensing contact sales peculiarventures.com for more information.**
+It is available for commercial licensing contact sales[at]peculiarventures.com for more information.**

 ### Samples